As is known by anyone in the field of data visualization, the “jet” colormap has some flaws:

 - Not linear in colour space, so it’s hard to estimate numerical values from the resulting image

-The Matlab team recently developed a new colormap called “parula” but amazingly because Matlab is commercially-licensed software no-one else is allowed to use it!
+The Matlab team recently developed a new colormap called “parula” but since Matlab is commercially-licensed software, it’s use is restricted.

-The guys at Matplotlib have therefore developed their own version, based on the principles of colour theory (covered in my own BSc lecture courses on Visualization 🙂 ) that is actually an improvement on parula.
-The new Matplotlib default colormap is named “viridis” and you can learn all about it in the following lecture from the SciPy 2015 conference (YouTube ):
+The Matplotlib team have therefore developed their own version, based on the principles of colour theory (covered in my own BSc lecture courses on Visualization).
+The new Matplotlib default colormap is named “viridis” and it will become the new default colour map starting with Matplotlib v2.0.
+Users of older versions v1.5.1 can still choose viridis manually using cmap=plt.cm.viridis.

 I don’t know about you, but I like it a lot and will start using it immediately!